 Soften, Gate Weave, Film Damage Overlay, Flicker, Grain.

 In some scenes, the skin tone is slightly different but overal I am very satisfied with the current result (V2 – released 06-10-2022) and I hope that you like it too.

 Inspired by Kodak VISION3 200T

 Color Negative Film 5213

-The KD 5213 is designed after the Kodak Vision3 200T Color Negative Film 5213’.
+KD 5213′ LUT: Crafted with inspiration from ‘KODAK VISION3 200T Color Negative Film 5213’.
 No official association with Kodak.
-I used this LUT in all the example images and also in the Video “Illuminate – Film Emulation in DaVinci Resolve” Video.
+I used this LUT in all the example images.
 The LUT has been stress tested and do not cause any artifacts.

 All LUTs created expects “Arri Alexa / Arri LogC” (Color Space / Gamma) as input signal and are designed to work with DaVinci Resolve’s Rec709 Print Film Emulation LUTs.